-Exotic Psilocybin Mushroom Species Reviews Part I: Rankings (minimal spoilers)
+Exotic Psilocybin Mushroom Species Reviews Part I: Echelons (minimal spoilers)

 My subjective rankings of a variety of psilocybin mushroom species

 In my experience, different species of psilocybin mushrooms produce distinctive trips.
-This has been true to such a degree in one particular case that the first time I tried it, if I didn’t know better I would’ve sworn it was a different drug altogether.
+This has been true to such a degree in one particular case that the first time I tried it, if I didn’t know better, I would’ve sworn it was a different substance altogether.
 I believe that science will eventually catch up and support what exotic cultivators have known for years: not all mushrooms are equal.

-At this point, I need to make a disclaimer and warning.
+At this point, I need to make a disclaimer and a warning.

-Disclaimer: these are my subjective experiences and my opinions.
-They should not be, in any way, taken as fact or a guarantee that you will have a similar experience to mine.
+Disclaimer: These are my experiences and my opinions.
+I have no idea what kind of experience you would have if you ate the same mushrooms as me.
 My experiences are also not in any way scientific.
-Dosages varied wildly, I’ve eaten some species more often than others, and I gained experience with tripping in general as I progressed from one species to the next.
+Dosages varied wildly, I’ve eaten some species more often than others, and I gained experience with psychedelics in general as I progressed from one species to the next.

-Warning: if you want to experience these mushrooms free of expectations, proceed with caution.
-Psychedelics are highly influenced by set and setting, and this includes what kind of experience you expect to have from a particular substance.
+Warning: If you want to experience these mushrooms free of expectations, proceed with caution.
+Psychedelic experiences are highly influenced by set, setting, and expectation.

 For this reason, I have divided my review into several parts:

-In Part I (least spoilers), I rank each species into tiers, with the species I regard most highly at the top and the species I regard lower towards the bottom.
+In Part I (least spoilers), I assign each species into echalons, with the species I regard most highly at the top and the species I regard lower towards the bottom.
 If you only wish to know which species I like most so you have more data to decide what species to pursue next in your cultivation journey, read only this post.

 In Part II (some spoilers), I provide a list of descriptive words I associate with each species.